-Escrow is a neutral holding place where we put money aside until the project, or piece of the project, is done.
-The funds stay there until your freelancer fulfills their obligations and you say you are satisfied those obligations are met and release them.
+When you enter a fixed-price contract with a freelancer, you’re required to fund at least the first milestone.
+Escrow is a neutral holding place where we put those funds until the project, or a project milestone, is completed.
+The funds stay in escrow until your freelancer or agency fulfills their obligations and you, satisfied with the work, release them.

-On Upwork, you deposit the funds for fixed-price jobs into escrow (one contract, or milestone, at a time) and release them to your freelancer once you’ve received and reviewed the agreed upon work.
-The freelancer can see you are willing and able to pay as promised, while you know you don’t have to give them the money until you are satisfied with the work.
+On Upwork, you deposit the funds for fixed-price jobs into escrow (one contract, or milestone, at a time) and release them as you receive, review, and approve the agreed-upon work.
+The freelancer or agency can see you are willing and able to pay as promised, which gives them peace of mind, while you know you don’t have to give them the money until you are satisfied with the work, which gives you peace of mind.

-Your initial deposit at hiring can be for the full contract amount or the first milestone.
-You can then add and fund additional milestones as agreed with the freelancer throughout the contract.
+Your initial escrow deposit can be for the full contract amount or simply for the first milestone.
+You can then add and fund additional milestones, as agreed with the freelancer or agency, throughout the contract.
 If you ever release less than the agreed milestone amount, the extra funds in escrow will roll forward to the next milestone.
 The funds stay in escrow until the agreed upon work is completed.

-If you fail to respond to a submission within 14 days, the escrowed funds are automatically released to your freelancer as your failure to respond is deemed approval.
-Therefore, it is important to mark Request Changes on the contract in Upwork if you would like your freelancer to edit their submitted work.
+When a freelancer submits work, you have 14 days to approve it or request changes.
+Failure to respond within 14 days is considered approval and will result in the escrowed funds being automatically released.
+It is important to mark Request Changes on the contract in Upwork if you would like your freelancer or agency to edit their submitted work.

 Learn more about